Magic Kingdom Park

 Liberty Square

-Liberty Square is a small land themed to colonial America.
-Brick walkways, a replica Liberty Bell, and an old-growth Liberty Tree give it a quieter feel than the lands around it.
-It has fewer attractions, but don’t skip it — Haunted Mansion is one of the best rides in the park.
+Liberty Square is themed to colonial America with brick walkways, a replica Liberty Bell, and an old-growth Liberty Tree.
+It feels quieter than the lands around it and has fewer attractions, but Haunted Mansion is one of the best rides in the park.

-• Haunted Mansion.® A dark ride through a haunted estate that is more fun than scary.
-Kids who are nervous about the name usually love it once they are inside.
+• Haunted Mansion.® A dark ride through a haunted estate, more fun than scary.
+Kids nervous about the name usually love it once they’re inside.

 • The Hall of Presidents.
 An Audio-Animatronics show featuring every U.S. president.
 A good air-conditioned break, especially on hot afternoons.